ubaumann/infrahub_react_agent/README.md

 OpenAI Key Errors: Check that your API key is valid and added correctly.

-NetBox API Errors: Verify your NetBox instance is accessible, and the API token has the required permissions.
+Infrahub API Errors: Verify your Infrahub instance is accessible, and the API token has the required permissions.